-Dallas Drug Crimes Attorneys Managing Federal Cases
+Dallas Drug Manufacturing Attorneys

 When you have been accused of and charged with federal drug manufacturing and distribution crimes, your future hangs in the balance.
 You could be locked up for years, fined until your bank account depletes, and have your social and professional reputations completely destroyed.
 You should not risk your future by retaining any criminal defense attorney other than those you can find at the Law Office of Patrick J. McLain, PLLC.

 We are led by Dallas federal crimes defense Attorney Patrick McLain, a former federal prosecutor, criminal court judge, and United States Marine Corps judge advocate.
 With more than 30 years of legal experience spent on both sides of the courtroom, he has the knowledge, insight, and tenacity needed to challenge your charges at every step.
 Our law firm knows for what we are fighting – your livelihood – and we intend to do everything in our power to protect it.

 The Texas Controlled Substances Act Section 481.002 defines manufacturing of a controlled substance as “the compounding, conversion, preparation, processing, production or propagation of a controlled substance.”
 Because the law is vague, a number of different acts qualify as manufacturing, including:

 - Being directly or indirectly involved in chemical manufacturing;

 - The packaging or repackaging of a controlled substance;

 - Labeling or relabeling a controlled substance’s container.